 Campus-wide distribution lists were created to make dissemination of information faster and quicker.
 It should only be use for information important to ALL MEMBERS of the college community.
-It should not be use to send jokes, chain letters, unverified virus alerts, for sale ads or other inappropriate messages.
+It should not be used to send jokes, chain letters, unverified virus alerts, for sale ads Page 103 of 128 or other inappropriate messages.
 Repeat offenders may have their list-sending privileges revoked.
 A list of campus-wide distribution lists can be found here.